Hani Sarie-Eldin

 Hani Sarie-Eldin is an Egyptian lawyer and writer.
 He has published many articles and books in English and Arabic focusing on law, economic development and how economic reform is not possible without institutional and social reform to turn policies and visions into reality.

-He has been chairman of the Egypt Financial Supervisory Authority.
+He has been chairman of the Egypt Financial Supervisory Authority during 2005-2007.

+Education and early academic career

+Hani Sarie-Eldin earned his LL.B. with distinction from Cairo University in 1987, followed by postgraduate diplomas in public law (1988) and private law (1989), ranking first in both classes.
+He was subsequently appointed as a teaching assistant in the university's Department of Commercial and Maritime Law.

+In 1995, he obtained a Ph.D. in International Business Law from the Center for Commercial Law Studies at Queen Mary University of London.
+Returning to Cairo University, he advanced through the academic ranks to become Professor of Commercial and Business Law, teaching international trade law, corporate finance, and commercial legislation.

 Publications

 Sarie-Eldin has numerous legal publications in Arabic and English.